unkyulee/dr.love/README.md

 ### Tips

-- Make sure the soldering iron is hot enough to melt the solder quickly but be careful not to overheat and damage the components.
 - Ensure a solid connection by applying enough solder to cover the wire and nickel plate junction.
 - Allow the solder to cool and solidify before moving on to the next step.
 - Apply soldering paste before soldering, it make it much easier for the soler to adhere.